 While at New England Conservatory Wren Saunders studied with Richard Svoboda, the Boston Symphony Orchestra’s principal bassoonist.
 Ms. Saunders is currently a member of the Orchestra of Indian Hill (MA), and is principal bassoon of the Bangor Symphony and is a former member of the Knoxville Symphony(TN).
 In 2007 she was a concerto soloist with the Bangor Symphony.
 Read more.

-Harold Stover is a native of Latrobe PA and a graduate of the Juilliard School in New York.
-He is conductor of the Portland-based chamber chorus Renaissance Voices, and a charter member of the faculty of the Portland Conservatory.
-He has recently retired as Organist and Director of Music of Woodfords Congregational Church in Portland.
-His activity as an organ recitalist spans 45 years and includes appearances at The Riverside Church in New York, The National Cathedral in Washington, Westminster Abbey in London, and many other distinguished venues.
+Harold Stover is a native of Latrobe PA, a graduate of the Juilliard School in New York, and a charter member of the conservatory faculty.
+His performing career spans half a century and includes concerts on most major organ recital series in New York, at the National Cathedral in Washington, Westminster Abbey in London, Harvard and Princeton universities, and many other distinguished venues.
 Read more.

 Krysia Tripp has concertized in the U.S. and Europe, and has had the opportunity to collaborate with a diverse group of artists including Luciano Pavarotti; Peter, Paul and Mary; the Brubeck Brothers, and Andrea Bocelli.
 She currently performs with the Southwest Florida Symphony, the Hartford Symphony, Rhode Island Philharmonic, Portland Symphony, Indian Hill Orchestra, and the Sigmund Romberg Pops Touring Orchestra.
 In addition, she has participated in the Spoleto Festival (USA and Italy), the Aspen Music Festival, Norfolk Chamber Music Festival, Sarasota Music Festival, Bear Valley Festival (CA) and the New Hampshire Music Festival.
 Read more.